hashicorp/design-system/packages/flight-icons/CONTRIBUTING.md

 ## Releasing a new npm version of the package

-Whenever there is an update to the Flight Icons library in Figma (eg. a new icon is added), these changes need to be transfered also to the code.
+Whenever there is an update to the Flight Icons library in Figma (e.g. a new icon is added), these changes need to be transfered also to the code.
 This means re-syncing and re-building the `flight-icons` package and then release it to the npm registry.

 _Remember: once released a package on the public registry, you can't revert the changes: the only solution is to deprecate the package (this will hide it from the public, but remains there)._